Saturday, February 21, 2015

 One day when I spoke about my desire to do engineering and the bleak chances, he raised his eye brows to ask why.

 ”My dad cannot afford the fees.
-I must be content to do simple graduation.
+I must be content to do a simple graduation.
 It is fine with me,” I said with a smile.

 He became silent thereafter and closed his eyes.
-I felt I had made a mistake in mentioning about my problem to a sick man.
+I felt I had made a mistake in mentioning my problem to a sick man.
 I lingered for a few minutes and seeing his eyes closed, I left silently.

 Three days later, I brought a bunch of flowers.
 As I entered his room I greeted “Thatha, look at these beautiful flowers.
 I am keeping it on the table for you to see.
 It is my birthday today”.
 I saw a flicker of happiness in his eyes before they became expressionless.

-Just then, the nurse entered his room and said in whisper “Shhhhh, he is not well.
+Just then, the nurse entered his room and said in a whisper “Shhhhh, he is not well.
 Please wait outside,” even as she was administering some injection and increasing the speed of oxygen.

 When I could not control sobbing loudly, she said “You have been sunshine at the end of his life.
 I could see a change in him after you started visiting him.
 If only he could speak, he would have told you what difference you made to him.
-Incidentally he asked about you and your details about a week back.
+Incidentally, he asked about you and your details about a week back.
 I wrote the details from our records and gave it to him”

 “Can I go inside and sit with him without talking for two minutes,” I asked